 The Hat Man: Why Thousands See the Same Shadow Figure

-You saw a tall dark figure wearing a wide-brimmed hat.
-It was standing in your doorway or at the foot of your bed, and it had no face you could make out.
+You saw a tall dark figure in a wide-brimmed hat.
+It was in your doorway or at the foot of your bed, and it had no face you could make out.
 It looked darker than the dark around it.
-Thousands of people have described the same figure.
-The hat is what makes it specific.

-The details are consistent to a degree that surprises even researchers.
-The figure is tall, usually described as well over six feet, wearing a wide-brimmed hat that most people call a fedora or something old-fashioned.
-A long coat appears in many of the descriptions.
-The figure has no face, nothing you can make out, but people consistently describe the sense of being watched.
-It is darker than the surrounding darkness, as if it absorbs light, and it stands still.
+The details converge to a degree that surprises even researchers.
+The figure is tall, usually well over six feet.
+The hat is a fedora or something old-fashioned.
+A long coat appears in many reports.
+The face is missing, or at least nothing you can make out, but there’s a consistent sense of being watched.
+It’s darker than the dark around it.
 Doorways, corners, the foot of the bed.

-Timothy M. Brown Jr. started collecting these reports in 2001.
-His site, The Hatman Project, has received hundreds of accounts from people around the world.
-Many of the people who submitted reports had never heard of the hat man before they saw one.
+The Hatman Project, started 2001, has collected hundreds of accounts.
+Many of the people who wrote in had never heard of the hat man before they saw one.
 They described the same figure independently.

-The hat man belongs to the broader category of shadow people, the dark humanoid figures perceived during sleep paralysis and other transitional states of consciousness.
-Most shadow figures are formless humanoid outlines.
+The hat man belongs to the broader category of shadow people, dark humanoid figures perceived during sleep paralysis and other transitional states.
+Most shadow figures are formless.
 The hat man has a wardrobe.
-A formless shadow can be dismissed as a trick of the light.
-A figure wearing a hat and coat, standing in your doorway, watching you while you can’t move?
+A formless shadow you can dismiss as a trick of the light.
+A figure in a hat and coat, standing in your doorway, watching you while you can’t move?
 That feels like something with intention.

-Sleep paralysis hallucinations follow a pattern.
-In 1999, researcher J. Allan Cheyne published a three-factor model in Consciousness and Cognition that categorized SP experiences into three types: intruder (sensing a presence, seeing figures), incubus (chest pressure, suffocation), and vestibular-motor (floating, out-of-body sensations).
-The hat man is a textbook intruder hallucination.
-Your brain detects a presence and your visual cortex fills in the shape, while your amygdala, running at full capacity during the sleep-wake transition, makes it as threatening as possible.
+Sleep paralysis hallucinations fall into three patterns.
+Cheyne’s 1999 paper grouped them as intruder (sensing a presence, seeing figures), incubus (chest pressure, can’t breathe), and vestibular-motor (floating, out-of-body).
+The hat man is a textbook intruder.
+Your brain detects a presence and your visual cortex fills in the shape.
+Your amygdala, running hot during the sleep-wake transition, makes the shape as threatening as it can.

-The brain region responsible is the temporoparietal junction, or TPJ.
-This is where your brain distinguishes self from other and maintains spatial awareness of nearby bodies.
+The brain region responsible for the presence sense is the temporoparietal junction, or TPJ.
+It’s where your brain distinguishes self from other and maintains awareness of nearby bodies.
 In 2006, neurosurgeon Olaf Blanke at EPFL in Switzerland electrically stimulated a patient’s left TPJ during presurgical evaluation.
-The patient immediately reported a shadow person behind her that mimicked her posture.
+She immediately reported a shadow person behind her that mimicked her posture.
 When she sat up, the shadow sat up.
 When she leaned forward, it leaned forward.
-The brain’s presence-detection system, activated directly, generated a figure that was not there.
-Blanke published the finding in Nature.
+The presence-detection system, activated directly, generated a figure that wasn’t there.
+Blanke published it in Nature.

 That explains why people sense a presence during sleep paralysis.
 It doesn’t explain the hat.

-Baland Jalal, a neuroscientist at Harvard’s Department of Psychology, has spent years studying how culture shapes what people perceive during SP.
-His research across Egypt, Denmark, Italy, and Turkey shows that the specific imagery varies by culture.
-Egyptians in his studies reported djinn, Turks described a creature called the Karabasan, and his Italian data included witches and giant cats.
+Baland Jalal, a neuroscientist at Harvard, has spent years studying how culture shapes what people see during SP.
+His research across Egypt, Denmark, Italy, and Turkey shows the imagery varies by culture.
+Egyptians reported djinn.
+Turks described a creature called the Karabasan.
+The Italian data included witches and giant cats.
 The neurology is the same everywhere.
-The imagery comes from whatever your culture has loaded into memory as threatening.
+The imagery comes from whatever each culture has loaded into memory as threatening.

 The hat man may be what happens when English-speaking internet culture provides the template.
 Before 2001, people who saw a figure in a hat described it in isolation.
-There was no name for it until Timothy Brown launched The Hatman Project in 2001 and Heidi Hollis popularized the broader concept of shadow people on Coast to Coast AM that same year.
+There was no name for it until Timothy Brown launched The Hatman Project that year, and Heidi Hollis popularized the broader shadow-people concept on Coast to Coast AM the same year.
 Forums picked it up, then Reddit, then TikTok.
 Anyone who experiences sleep paralysis in the English-speaking world has probably heard of the hat man before seeing him in their bedroom.

 The experience is real regardless of where the imagery comes from.
 Your brain, during a state where it’s generating hallucinations from partial sensory data, now has a very specific image to reach for.
 Jalal’s research supports this: cultural awareness loads the template, and the brain renders it during the next episode.

 If the hat man just appeared and your heart is pounding, start with your breathing.
 Inhale through your nose for four counts.
 Exhale through your mouth for seven.
-The extended exhale directly activates your vagus nerve and begins shifting your nervous system out of the threat response.
-Do this for two to three minutes.
+The longer exhale activates your vagus nerve and begins shifting your nervous system out of the threat response.
+Do it for two to three minutes.
 Your heart rate will drop.

-Turn on a light.
-Sit up, put your feet on the floor.
+Turn on a light if you need to, sit up, put your feet on the floor.
 Ground through your physical senses: what you hear, what you feel under your hands, what the room smells like.
 You’re pulling your brain out of the threat-detection loop and back into the physical present.

-One thing specific to the hat man: people describe the figure standing still and watching.
-The instinct is to watch it back, to keep your eyes locked on it.
+One thing specific to the hat man: he typically doesn’t move.
+Other shadow figures during SP can lunge, climb on you, press down on your chest.
+The hat man stands at the foot of the bed or in the doorway and watches.
+The instinct is to watch back, eyes locked on him, because he hasn’t done anything yet and you don’t want to miss when he does.
 Close your eyes instead and focus on the breathing.
-The figure is being generated by your visual cortex, filling in shapes from whatever sensory data is available in a dark room.
+He’s being generated by your visual cortex filling in shapes from whatever sensory data is available in a dark room.
 Closing your eyes cuts that input off.
-You are not less safe with your eyes closed.
+You’re not less safe with your eyes closed; you’re starving the generator.

-The full sleep paralysis guide covers the neuroscience behind daily practice and the cross-tradition evidence for grounding as the universal starting point for working with these states.
+The full sleep paralysis guide covers the neuroscience behind daily practice and why every credible tradition that works with these states teaches grounding first.

-Umbral’s Grounding session walks you through extended exhale breathing, body awareness, and a boundary-setting practice to close.
+Umbral’s grounding session walks you through the breathing, body awareness, and a boundary-setting practice to close.
 Five, ten, or fifteen minutes.
 Free.
 If you found this article because the hat man showed up tonight, you can use it now.

-The people who stop being afraid of the hat man are the ones who build a practice.
-Understanding what the figure is matters less than having something trained and ready when it appears.
-Fear makes the experience worse, and a calm nervous system changes what happens when the hat man shows up.
-The figure becomes something you observe.
+The people who stop being scared of the hat man are mostly the ones who built a practice between episodes.
+Knowing what the figure is matters less than having something trained and ready when it shows up.
+A calm nervous system meets the figure differently than a panicked one.
+The figure becomes something you observe instead of something happening to you.

-Some people who get past the fear discover the state they’ve been afraid of is the same one lucid dreamers pursue deliberately.
-There’s a guide to lucid dreaming that covers the techniques and evidence when you want to go further.
+Some people who get past the fear find out the state they were afraid of is the same one lucid dreamers go after on purpose.
+The guide to lucid dreaming covers the techniques when you’re ready for that.

 Start with grounding.